galassie/fs-spectre/README.md

 Code contributions are more than welcome! 😻

-Please commit any pull requests against the `master` branch.
+Please commit any pull requests against the `main` branch.
 If you find any issue, please [report it](https://github.com/galassie/fs-spectre/issues)!

 ## License